 Our members advance our mission and pursue our concerns in many arenas.
 On college and university campuses across the country and the globe, our members advance our mission through teaching students to critically examine the world they confront and the role that education has played in preparing – or not preparing – them for its challenges.
 Commitment to our mission can also be found in the scholarship of our Division’s members, whether in leading academic and policy journals, acclaimed academic and non-academic books, or in newspapers and magazines that reflect the diversity of disciplines and intellectual traditions present in our membership.
 Finally, our Division’s mission is also advanced by our members engaged in advocacy work and in other non-profit endeavors working to dismantle the inequities that undermine the promise of many of our youth both well before and after they enter the classroom.

-Division mission statement was reviewed in November 2018 by A. Fiona Pearson, Central Connecticut State University, Educational Problems Division Chair, 2017-2019.
+Division mission statement was reviewed in November 2019 by Linda M. Waldron, Christopher Newport University, Educational Problems Division Chair, 2019-2021.
 No edits were made.
 Division mission statement last edited in 2013 by Leslie R. Hinkson, Georgetown University, Educational Problems Division Chair, 2011-2013.

 Apple, Michael W. 1982.
 Education and Power.
 Boston: Ark Paperbacks.